albiondervishi/opendata/trafi.md

 A good starting point to explore the data is to use the `summary()` function to get an idea of how the variables are distributed, how many values are missing, and whether there are some alarming extreme values.
 Luckily, the `summary()` works for H2O objects also, so we'll use that here.
 Indeed there seem to be some very high numerical values, so we'll set some arbitrary thresholds to filter the data.
+In addition, there are a few missing values (NA's), but we'll let those be for now.

 ```r